PATHWAY 3: FOR OFFSHORE ARCHITECTS WITH NEW ZEALAND EXPERIENCE

 Note that in New Zealand, certified documents must be signed by the authorised witness on every page to confirm that they are true copies.

-Complex Architectural Project Definition: Typically, a project of medium scale or larger that requires the skill and knowledge to deliver the resolution and integration of complicated aspects including but not limited to: siting, planning, structure, services, materials, composition and configuration.
-A complex project is demanding in its ordering and organisation of multiple occupancy and/or special purpose user requirements and requires the integration of cultural, social, environmental and technical issues.
+A complex project is one that requires the application of skills and knowledge to resolve and integrate complex aspects including, but not limited to: siting, planning, structure, services, materials, composition and configuration.
+It requires the integration of cultural, social, environmental and technical issues.

 Applications sent in early are appreciated so that we can carry out our preliminary checking processes before close-off date.